agile-learning-institute/mentorHub-kafka-connect/README.md

 - [Kafka Cat (kcat)](https://docs.confluent.io/platform/current/installation/overview.html) to work with kafka topics. ``brew install kcat`` on Mac.

 ## Code
 This repo creates a custom version of the confluent kafka-connect official container, using the [Dockerfile](./Dockerfile) to install the needed connector plugins and install the entrypoint.sh script.
-The [entrypoint.sh](./entrypoint.sh) script starts the connector server, then wait's for the it to be healthy, and then uses curl commands to configures the connectors.
+The [entrypoint.sh](./entrypoint.sh) script starts the connector server, then waits for it to be healthy, and then uses curl commands to configures the connectors.

 ## Build and test the Container Locally
 ```sh